 In a letter to Brown and Warren earlier Monday, representatives of the institute and school pointed out that newspapers and other media outlets routinely sponsor political debates, and later endorse candidates.

 Unlike those debates, they said, Victoria Kennedy will not be asking questions.
-They also described the
+They also described the institute as a "non-partisan educational organization."

 "This non-endorsement pledge is unprecedented and is not being required of any other persons or entities," Lisa McBirney, the chief operating officer of the Kennedy institute and Christopher Hogan, chief of staff of the office of the chancellor of UMass-Boston wrote in the letter.